nufuturo-ufcg/clj-smells-catalog/README.md

 ## Excessive Refers

-* __Description:__ Occurs when a namespace explicitly `refer`s a large number of Vars (or uses the severe anti-pattern `(:refer :all)`) from another namespace.
+* __Description:__ Occurs when a namespace explicitly `refer`s a large number of Vars (or uses the anti-pattern `(:refer :all)`) from another namespace.
 This practice leads to Namespace Pollution, drastically increases the risk of name collisions with other libraries or future code, and makes the source of any function call ambiguous.

 * __Example:__
 ```clojure